shuangke/CSE6242FinalProject/README.md

 	a) Open a web browser, type following URL: localhost:8000
 	b) Select choropleth_by_age.html
 	c) Slide bar can be used to change the age group

+2. Barplot
+	a) Open a web browser, type following URL: localhost:8000
+	b) Select choropleth_by_age.html
+	c) Dropdown can be used to change the financial variables